ietf-wg-avtcore/draft-ietf-avtcore-rtp-volumetric-media-roi/draft/draft-ietf-avtcore-rtp-volumetric-media-roi.md

 > ext_camera_flag (E) [1 bit]: This flag value equal to 1 indicates that extrinsic camera parameters information is present in the message.
 Value 0 indicates that extrinsic camera parameters information is not present in the message.

 > center_view_flag (C) [1 bit]: This flag indicates whether the signalled viewport position corresponds to the center of the viewport or to one of two stereo positions of the viewport.
 Value 1 indicates that the signalled viewport position corresponds to the center of the viewport.
 Value 0 indicates that the signalled viewport position corresponds to one of two stereo positions of the viewport.
-When ext_camera_flag is set to value 0, this flag value is set to 0 otherwise set to 1.
+When ext_camera_flag is set to value 0, this flag value is set to 0.

 > int_camera_flag (I) [1 bit]: Intrinsic camera flag value equal to 1 indicates that intrinsic camera parameters information is present in the message.
 Value 0 indicates that intrinsic camera parameters information is not present in the message.

 > equal_fov_flag (F) [1 bit]: This flag indicates weather the horizontal FOV and the vertical FOV of the viewport are equal or not.
 Value 1 indicates the horizontal FOV and vertical FOV are equal.
 Value 0 indicates horizontal FOV and vertical FOV are not equal.
 When int_camera_flag value is 0, this flag value is set to 1 otherwise set to 0.

-> resv (R) [1 bit]: This is reserved for reserved for future definition.
+> left_view_flag (L) [1 bit]: This flag indicates weather the signalled viewport information correspond to the left or the right stereo position of the viewport.
+Value 1 indicates that the signalled viewport information corresponds to the left stereo position of the viewport.
+Value 0 indicates that the viewport information signalled correspond to the right stereo positions of the viewport.

 > camera_type (CT) [3 bits]: indicates the projection method of the viewport.
 Value 0 specifies equirectangular projection (ERP).
 Value 1 specifies a perspective projection.
 Value 2 specifies an orthographic projection.
-Values in the range 3 to 2557 are reserved for future use.
+Values in the range 3 to 7 are reserved for future use.

 > cam_pos_x, cam_pos_y, and cam_pos_z (32 bits): respectively, indicate the x, y, and z coordinates of the position of the camera in metres in the global reference coordinate system.
 The value for each field is expressed in 32-bit binary floating-point format with the 4 bytes in big-endian order and with the parsing process as specified in IEEE 754.
 This information shall be present only when the ext_camera_flag (E bit) is set to 1.

 > cam_quat_x, cam_quat_y, and cam_quat_z (32 bits): indicate the x, y, and z components, respectively, of the rotation of the camera using the quaternion representation.
-The values are in the range of -2^30 to 2^30, inclusive.
+The values are in the range of -2^14 to 2^14, inclusive.
 When the component of rotation is not present, its value is inferred to be equal to 0.
 This information shall be present only when the ext_camera_flag (E bit) is set to 1.

 > > The value of rotation components may be calculated as follows:

-> > qX = cam_quat_x / 2^30, qY = cam_quat_y / 2^30, qZ = cam_quat_z / 2^30
+> > qX = cam_quat_x / 2^14, qY = cam_quat_y / 2^14, qZ = cam_quat_z / 2^14

 > > The fourth component, qW, for the rotation of the current camera model using the quaternion representation is calculated as follows: